garrettrayj/den/README.md

 ### Foundations

 Den is a UIKit application written in Swift and SwiftUI with a good deal of work put towards creating a native experience on MacOS via Catalyst.
 The major core framework dependencies are Core Data, CloudKit, and Safari Services.
+Xcode is the only development dependency.

 ### Open Source Dependencies